GeofPetit/SeparatedList/readme.md

 General Notes
 =============

-The are two versions of the Separated List class.
+There are two versions of the Separated List class.
 The original VB version (vb_SeparatedList) and the newer c# version (cSharp_SeparatedList).
 The test harness is setup to run the c# version.